MANDOLIN ACADEMY IN VENICE

 Camerata Mandolino Classico

-Music for flute, mandolin, violoncello and harpsichord by
+Music for mandolin, viola da gamba and harpsichord by

 Camerata Mandolino Classico